deadlydog/deadlydog.github.io/_posts/2020-01-10-Custom-version-numbers-in-Azure-DevOps-yaml-pipelines.md

 With so many great reasons to start using yaml for your Azure Pipelines builds, I hope this information helps you get your version numbers and build names setup how you like them.

+I'd also like to throw a shout out to [Andrew Hoefling's blog post](https://www.andrewhoefling.com/Blog/Post/azure-pipelines-custom-build-numbers-in-yaml-templates) that introduced me to the `counter` function and helped me get started with using custom version numbers in my yaml builds.

 Happy versioning!